zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 Import statements MUST never begin with a leading backslash as they must always be fully qualified.

+> ### Additional Zend Framework rules
+>
+> There MUST be a single space after the namespace keyword and there MAY NOT be
+> a space around a namespace separator.
+>
+> Import statements MUST be alphabetically sorted.
+>
+> Unused import statements SHOULD be removed.
+>
+> Fancy group import statements are not allowed.
+>
+> Each import statements MUST be on its own line.
+>
+> Import statement aliases for classes, traits, functions and constants MUST
+> be useful, meaning that aliases SHOULD only be used if a class with the same
+> name is imported.
+>
+> Classes, traits, interfaces, constants and functions MUST be imported.

 The following example illustrates a complete list of all blocks:

 ```php